 And the good news is that with awareness and a different kind of relational experience, whether that’s with yourself or with others, there’s opportunity to heal and strengthen any of the gaps or wounds you may have unconsciously or consciously developed in response to your childhood experience.

-So this post, written on Mother’s Day, is not meant to lambast or denigrate mothers out there — far from it!
+So this post is not meant to lambast or denigrate mothers out there — far from it!

 It’s simply an acknowledgment of our mother’s humanity (in other words, her limitations) and the reality that many of us (if not all of us) could benefit from more conscious, active psychological re-mothering work in our lives.